 Why and how brining works

-Meat is basically muscle and muscles are long bundled fibers.
-Placing the turkey in the salt and water mixture over a certain amount of time helps the fibers relax.
-The soaking of the bird allows water to enter the muscle fibers, which means when you cook the turkey, there is less water loss, which means moist meat.
+Meat is muscle and muscles are long bundled fibers.
+Placing the turkey in the salt and water mixture over time helps the fibers relax.
+The soaking of the bird allows water to enter the muscle fibers, which means when you cook the turkey, there is less water loss, resulting in moist and tender meat.
 Here is a good article explaining why brining works.

-Thankfully, I was introduced to brining.
-Now, instead of despairing at the thought of white meat left on the platter at Thanksgiving, I know I can rejoice that the white meat I cook will be moist and delicious.
+Thankfully, I was introduced to wet brine.
+Instead of despairing at the thought of white meat left on the platter at Thanksgiving, I know I can rejoice that the white meat I cook will be moist and delicious.

 - All salts are not created equal.
 Certain salts are milder than others.
 So, I use Kosher salt when brining because it’s not as salty as table salt.